 There used to be a saying in the research industry that market segmentations were little more than very expensive PowerPoint presentations.
 All too often, researchers would spend large chunks of their budgets to identify key customer segments, only to have their findings ignored by the very audience of internal stakeholders that the study is meant to inform and influence.

 Fortunately, there are a number of practical ways that researchers can present unforgettable customer segments to key decision-makers across their organizations.
-Top segmentation and CX experts at LRW recently held a webinar to share best practices meant to capture the attention of internal audiences and to more effectively engage customers in the real (and digital) world.
+Top segmentation and CX experts at LRW recently held an segmentation activation webinar to share best practices meant to capture the attention of internal audiences and to more effectively engage customers in the real (and digital) world.

 Whether you’re looking to create more effective marketing campaigns, or you’re hoping to influence the next stages of product development, here are three key takeaways from the webinar that will help you to maximize the ROI of your segmentation study: